sunholo-data/sunholo-py/docs/docs/config.md

       avatar_url: https://avatars.githubusercontent.com/u/3155884?s=48&v=4
       description: This is the original [Edmonbrain](https://code.markedmondson.me/running-llms-on-gcp/) implementation that uses RAG to answer questions based on data you send in via its `!help` commands and learns from previous chat history.
 It dreams each night that can also be used in its memory.
       model: gpt-4o
+      user_special_cmds: # allows commands that execute before a call to the model for user interaction
+        - "!saveurl"
+        - "!savethread"
       memory_k: 10 # how many memories will be returned in total after relevancy compression
       memory:
         - personal-vectorstore: